Global airlines say U.S. immigration policy impacts demand

 Call Us Visit Our Contact Page

-Several factors explain why U.S. immigration policy exerts such a powerful influence on global airline demand:
+Several key factors explain why U.S. immigration policy wields such a powerful influence over global airline demand:

-• U.S. as a primary destination: The United States remains one of the world’s top travel destinations for business, tourism, education, and family reunification.
-Stricter visa approvals or increased scrutiny can deter potential travelers.
+• U.S. as a primary global destination: The United States remains a top choice for millions of travelers annually, drawn by opportunities in business, tourism, education, and family reunification.
+Stricter visa approval processes, enhanced background checks, or increased interview requirements can significantly deter potential visitors, leading to measurable declines in international arrivals.

 Get free and fast advice via WhatsApp for any questions you have!